A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Background

 Australian engineer A. G. M. Michell, Hungarian inventor Donat Banki, and German entrepreneur Fritz Ossberger are generally credited as the first people to develop a Cross-Flow turbine.
-Michell patented his design in 1903, while Banki further developed it in West Germany, and the turbine became known as the Banki or Banki-Michell turbine.
-Banki suggested expressions for maximum turbine efficiency, diameter ratio and energy transfer at each stage and developed methods for designing rotor blades \cite{Khosrowpanah}.
-Meanwhile, Ossberger collaborated with Michell and improved his design, patenting the ``Free-Jet turbine'' in 1922.
-After years of refinement, Ossberger obtained an Imperial Patent for the ``Cross-Flow turbine'' and started production in 1933 \cite{OriginalOssberger}.

-Mockmore and Merryfield laid the foundation of research on Cross-Flow turbine by translating Banki's transcripts into English.
-They also built an experimental model of this turbine and investigated the effect of rotational speed on turbine efficiency under various load conditions, verifying that the maximum efficiency occurred near the nominal speed calculated theoretically \cite{Mockmore}.
-Since then, many researchers have performed experimental studies on Cross-Flow turbine.
-Khosrowpanah et al. tried to optimize the number of blades, diameter ratio, and admission angle \cite{Khosrowpanah}.
+Mockmore and Merryfield laid the foundation of research on Cross-Flow turbines by translating Banki's transcripts into English.
+They also built an experimental model of the turbine and investigated the effect of rotational speed on turbine efficiency under various load conditions, verifying that maximum efficiency occurred near the nominal speed \cite{Mockmore}.
+Since then, many researchers have performed experimental studies on Cross-Flow turbines.
+Khosrowpanah et al. attempted to optimize the number of blades, diameter ratio, and admission angle \cite{Khosrowpanah}.
 Fiuzat et al. experimented on the turbine to determine the contribution of each stage to the output power \cite{Fiuzat}.
-Aziz et al. performed several experiments to identify the favorable values of angle of attack, diameter ratio, and the number of blades \cite{Aziz, Desai}.
-Olgun conducted experiments to investigate the effect of diameter ratio and internal guide tubes in rotor on the performance of Cross-Flow turbine \cite{Olgun1, Olgun2}.
-Kaunda et al. performed several experimental and numerical studies to investigate the effect of water head, rotational speed and guide vane opening on the performance of Cross-Flow turbine \cite{Kaunda1, Kaunda2}.
+Aziz et al. performed several experiments to identify the optimal values of angle of attack, diameter ratio, and the number of blades \cite{Aziz, Desai1, Desai2}.
+Olgun conducted experiments to investigate the effect of diameter ratio and internal guide tubes in the runner on water flow and efficiency \cite{Olgun1, Olgun2}.
+Kaunda et al. performed experimental and numerical studies to investigate the effect of water head, rotational speed, and guide vane opening on the turbine's performance \cite{Kaunda1, Kaunda2}.